organix/uFork/docs/scheduler.md

 When an event is removed from the head of the queue, one of three things can happen.

-  1. Defer by Sponsor
+  1. Defer due to Sponsor
-  1. Defer by busy target
+  1. Defer due to busy target
   1. Create continuation

 If the _sponsor_ of the event determines it is not deliverable,